skius/imp/README.md

 ```
 ./imp <filename> <true/false: run big-step> <true/false: run small-step> <true/false: run axiomatic>
 ```
-For example, `./imp examples/square.imp true true true` evaluates `examples/square.imp` with both big-step and small-step semantics and verifies the given derivations.
+For example, `./imp examples/square.imp true true partial` evaluates `examples/square.imp` with both big-step and small-step semantics and verifies the given derivations for partial correctness, and `./imp examples/divide.imp false false total` just verifies `examples/divide.imp` for total correctness.

 ### IMP Syntax
 The core IMP syntax is precisely the same as introduced in the lecture (incl. shorthands).
-The syntax to verify axiomatic derivations is the same as the introduced "Proof Outline", except that there are no semi-colons.
+The syntax to verify axiomatic derivations is the same as the introduced "Proof Outline", except that there are no semi-colons and in the case of total correctness proofs no `⇓`.

-Files that use the proof outline syntax (e.g. [examples/swap.imp](./examples/swap.imp)) may be used by all semantics, but files that only use the core IMP syntax (e.g. [examples/abs.imp](./examples/abs.imp)) may only be used by the big-step and small-step semantics.
+Files that use the proof outline syntax (e.g. [`examples/swap.imp`](./examples/swap.imp)) may be used by all semantics, but files that only use the core IMP syntax (e.g. [`examples/abs.imp`](./examples/abs.imp)) may only be used by the big-step and small-step semantics.

 **Note for proof outline syntax:** You may use `⊨` or `|=` for rules of consequence.